jessethebuilder/farm_scrape/README.md

 ## Usage

-Create a new scraper with JsScrape.new(proxy: false, timeout: 120, phantomjs: nil,
+Create a new scraper with `JsScrape.new(proxy: false, timeout: 120, phantomjs: nil,
                                         debug: false, phantomjs_debug: false,
-                                       phantomjs_options: nil)
+                                        phantomjs_options: nil)`

-def initialize(proxy: false, timeout: 120, phantomjs: nil, debug: false, phantomjs_debug: false, phantomjs_options: nil)

 ### Params

-proxy: Whether to use a random proxy.
+`proxy` Whether to use a random proxy.

-timeout: In Seconds.
+`timeout` In Seconds.
 Default is 120.

-phantomjs: Provide a path to phantomjs (useful if dev environment is different than production).
+`phantomjs` Provide a path to phantomjs (useful if dev environment is different than production).

-debug: Output gem-specific info for debugging.
+`debug` Output gem-specific info for debugging.

-phantomjs_debug: Output phantom.js input for debugging.
+`phantomjs_debug` Output phantom.js input for debugging.

-phantomjs_options: Accepts an array of command line options for phantom.js.
+`phantomjs_options` Accepts an array of command line options for phantom.js.

 ### Methods